MCHPR/MCHPRS/README.md

 [![Build Status](https://travis-ci.org/MCHPR/MCHPRS.svg?branch=master)](https://travis-ci.org/MCHPR/MCHPRS) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Crates.io](https://img.shields.io/crates/v/mchprs?colorB=319e8c)](https://crates.io/crates/mchprs)

 A minecraft creative server built for redstone.
-Each 256x256 plot runs on its own thread, allowing for less lag, more concurrency, and many awesome extra features!
+Each 256^2 plot runs on its own thread, allowing for less lag, more concurrency, and many extra awesome features!

 MCHPRS is very different from traditional servers.
 Because this server is tailored to the use of computation redstone, many things that are a part of Vanilla Minecraft servers simply don't exist here.
 That being said, MCHPRS comes with many of its own unique features.